At a special 'Halfway dinner'

 - There is no required reading material for HSPS applicants, but you may find the reading suggestions and advice useful.

-- Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, the annual Archaeology and Biological Anthropology Open Day, HSPS Masterclass (20 April) and King's Open Days.
+- Events which may be of interest in the year before you apply (year 12 in the UK) include: Oxford and Cambridge Student Conferences, CU Masterclasses, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.